gecio/gecio.github.io/docs/_imke/clusterlifecycle/openstackcredentials/index.en.md

 parent: Cluster Lifecycle
 ---

-It is possible to change the Credentials that iMKE is using to create Openstack Resources.
+It is possible to change the credentials that iMKE is using to create Openstack resources.
-This could be needed after changing the Password, or we need to use a different account.
+This could be needed after changing the password, or when we need to use a different account.

-## Change the Credentials
+## Change the credentials

-Changing the Credentials is as easy as following these steps:
+Changing the credentials is as easy as following these steps:

 1. Navigate to the desired cluster.